What is anterior placenta? How does it affect my baby's kicks?

 If I have anterior placenta, when will I feel my baby's first kicks?

-Most of us tend to feel our baby's 1st movements sometime between 16 and 24 weeks of pregnancy – more likely after 20 weeks if it's our 1st pregnancy.
+Most of us tend to feel our baby's first movements sometime between 16 and 24 weeks of pregnancy – more likely after 20 weeks if it's our first pregnancy.

-That was certainly the case for jenniclarke60 in our MadeForMums forum: "I had an anterior placenta and I didn't feel movement until maybe 24 weeks-ish but, by the time I was 28 weeks, he was kicking me and, from the outside, it looked like my tummy was dancing!"
+That was certainly the case for Jenni from our MadeForMums Community.
+"I had an anterior placenta," she says "and I didn't feel movement until maybe 24 weeks-ish but, by the time I was 28 weeks, he was kicking me and, from the outside, it looked like my tummy was dancing!"

 Is there anything else about anterior placenta I need to know?

-"And it can make performing tests, such as an amniocentesis (which you may choose to have if your 12-week screening results indicate a high chance of your baby having certain conditions) more difficult.
+"It can also an make performing tests, such as an amniocentesis (which you may choose to have if your 12-week screening results indicate a high chance of your baby having certain conditions) more difficult for your medical team.

-"As you wouldn't know where your placenta is at this stage, your doctor will always use ultrasound to check first – but, even if you do have anterior placenta, it won't raise the (already small) risk of miscarriage attached to this test."
+"But, if you're having an amnio, your doctor will always use ultrasound to check everything first – so, even if you do have anterior placenta, it won't raise the (already small) risk of miscarriage attached to this test."

 What about the labour and birth?
 Will my anterior placenta affect that?

-Having an anterior placenta means that it is more likely that the baby will be in the 'back-to-back' (or occipito posterior) position.
-This is where your baby's head is down but the back of their head and spine is against your spine, rather than against your belly (as it is in the picture at the top of this article).
+Having an anterior placenta means that it is more likely that the baby will be in the 'back-to-back' (or occipito posterior) position when you go into labour.
+In this position, your baby's head is down but the back of their head and spine is against your spine, rather than against your belly (as it is in the picture at the very top of this article).

-There is also 1 Italian study from 2015 that suggests pregnant women with anterior placenta are slightly more likely to have an induction or C-section.
+There is also some evidence² that pregnant women with anterior placenta are slightly more likely to have an induction or C-section.

 Will my placenta stay anterior for the whole pregnancy?